antonryoung02/Ad_Classification/README.md

 Model size -- I will quantize the model in float16 and try model pruning to further reduce the size and number of parameters

+### July-August 2024

+I stopped using copyright data to train my model.
+Instead, I gathered for commercial use sports images from Openverse and created synthetic data with OpenAI

+Added model conversions to coreML format for use within in a macOS application

 ### June 2024

 I switched to pytorch lightning for a more organized training procedure and better compatability with Weights & Biases.